privacysandbox/privacy-sandbox-demos/services/home/docs/demos/multi-piece-ad.md

 };
 ```

 The `adSizes` field contains a dictionary of named ad sizes.
-Each size has the format `{ width: widthVal, height: heightVal }`, where the values can
+Each size has the format `{width: widthVal, height: heightVal}`, where the values can
 have either pixel units (e.g. `100` or `100px`) or screen dimension coordinates (e.g. `100sw` or `100sh`).

 The `sizeGroups` field contains a dictionary of named lists of ad sizes.
 Each ad declared above must specify a size group, saying which sizes it might